v3ceban/nvchad-config/README.md

     To create one run: <code>git init</code>

-    Requires PHP installed on system for formatter to work.
+    Requires PHP installed on system for formatter to work
   </details>
 - <details>
     <summary>chat gpt</summary>
     Uses chatgpt.nvim plugin.

-  Requires $OPENAI_API_KEY set as a variable in .bashrc
+    Requires <code>$OPENAI_API_KEY</code> set as a variable in .bashrc

     For usage and more info visit: https://github.com/jackmort/chatgpt.nvim
   </details>

 ## Useful links: